Kalamata railway station: Future prospects

-At the same time, Levante Trains A.E., which currently operates the Katakolo - Olympia line, has expressed its intention to expand operations toward Kalo Nero - Kopanaki - Zevgolateio known as the western Peloponnese corridor.
+At the same time, Levante Trains A.E., which will be operating the Katakolo - Olympia line after 2026, has expressed its intention to expand operations toward Kalo Nero - Kopanaki - Zevgolateio known as the western Peloponnese corridor.

 These initiatives indicate renewed local and private interest in the reactivation of railway services in southern Peloponnese, although no official government approval has yet been issued.